bvkeersop/RestClientExamples/README.md

 1. Start the `RestClientExamples.ExampleApi`.
 2. Start the `RestClientExamples.Cli`.
-    - The `Cli` will make HTTP calls to the `ExampleApi` using the different types of clients.
+    - The `Cli` will prompt you to select an option:
+        1. Demo making HTTP calls to the `ExampleApi` using the different types of clients.
+        2. Execute a performance test using the different types of clients.

 Inside the `RestClientExamples` solution you will find the following: